 .
 There will also be a raffle for some realllly cool stuff (raffle prizes listed at the bottom of the page!).

 The event will take place from 5:30-8 p.m. at the Gordon Biersch in Navy Yard (100 M St. SE).
 Bike parking will be provided next to the restaurant.
 Please RSVP and invite your friends

 Gestalt is a true bike-friendly, collaborative effort.
 WABA staffers joined up with Gordon Biersch’s brewers to ride out to Lost Rhino (via the Mount Vernon, Custis, and W&OD trails) to pick up the yeast needed for the beer.
 The 65-mile round trip yielded an unfiltered, copper-colored altbier that’s brewed with American Mount Hood hops and German whole leaf Spalt hops.
 It combines old- and new-world ingredients for a prominent hop flavor and crisp, continental finish; its 6 percent ABV.

 Can’t make it to the happy hour?
 You can still support WABA by drinking Gestalt!
 Gordon Biersch will donate $1 from every pint of Gestalt sold any day after our event until the batch runs out (that’ll take about four weeks).

-> RSVP now!
 We’ll see you at Gordon Biersch on Wed., Jan.
 29.

-> Cycle Hope of Annandale, VA, has also donated a Kryptonite Kryptolok U lock, a Topeak Trunkbag that sits atop your rear rack, a light set, and two Sunlite waterproof panniers.
+Cycle Hope of Annandale, VA, has also donated a Kryptonite Kryptolok U lock, a Topeak Trunkbag that sits atop your rear rack, a light set, and two Sunlite waterproof panniers.
 Cycle Hope specializes in used bicycle sales and repairs and is located at 7229 B Little River Turnpike in Annandale, VA and can be reached by phone at 703-752-0311.
 Visit them at dcvintagecycles.com